peterolejua/GettingAndCleaningDataCourseProject/README.md

 3. run_analysis.R:
  * It can be run as long as the Samsung data is in your working directory.
 The output is a tidy data set with the average of each variable for each activity and each subject.

+4. FinalTidyData.txt:
+ * The output of run_analysis.R

+5. FinalTidyData.pdf
+ * To visualize the tidy data better.

 ---------
 ### Abstract
 Experiments on Human Activity Recognition have been carried out with a group of people.
 Each person performed six activities wearing a smartphone on the waist.
 Using the smartphone embedded accelerometer and gyroscope, it was captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
 The Data was labeled manually after video-recording the experiments.
 The obtained data set has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.